chatwoot/docs/docs/contributing-guide/environment-setup/docker.md

     * Access the rails app frontend by visiting `http://0.0.0.0:3000/`
     * Access Mailhog inbox by visiting `http://0.0.0.0:8025/` (You will receive all emails going out of the application here)
-    * Access Sidekiq Web UI by visiting `http://0.0.0.0:3000/sidekiq` (You need to login with administrator account to access sidekiq)

     #### Login with credentials
     ```